Bladder Cancer Treatment (PDQ®)

 is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk to your doctor if you think you may be at risk for bladder cancer.
 Risk factors for bladder cancer include:

-Possible signs of bladder cancer include blood in the urine or
+Signs and symptoms of bladder cancer include blood in the urine and

 pain during urination.